Anarchism in Greece: The Polytechnic uprising and the subcultural movement

-On 17 November 1980, a large student demonstration took place in order to commemorate the abolishment of Greek junta.
-Severe street fights occurred and two protesters were killed.
+On 17 November 1980, a large student demonstration took place to commemorate the abolishment of Greek junta.
+Severe street fights occurred, and two protesters were killed.
 In 1981, when PASOK (The PanHellenic Socialist Movement) came to power, there was a decline of the extra parliamentary left.
-A big moment for the anarchist movement that helped attest self-confidence was the anarchist demonstration on the hotel "Caravel" hosting a far-right conference (among the participants was Jean-Marie Le Pen of Action Française).
-The meeting was disrupted and it was then obvious to the intellectuals of the Greek left that confrontational tactics and street fighting had become a trademark of a new major social movement.
+A big moment that helped attest to the self-confidence of the anarchist movement were protests to a far-right conference hosted at the hotel Caravel (among the participants was Jean-Marie Le Pen of Action Française).
+The meeting was disrupted and confrontational tactics and street fighting became a trademark of a new major Greek social movement.

 Demonstrations and clashes between anarchists and police took place almost daily in Athens between 1985 and 1986.
 The confrontation between the police and anarchists escalated during the 1985 Polytechnic uprising anniversary demonstration when a group of anarchists set a riot police car on fire.
-One of the riot policemen, Athanassios Melistas, shot a 15-year-old anarchist, Michalis Kaltezas, in the back of the head, killing him instantly and sparking large riots in Athens and Thessaloniki and the occupation of the University of Athens's Chemistry Department.
-Police forces entered the university the next morning after receiving permission from the Commission of University Asylum, whose president was dean Michalis Stathopoulos.
-There was a heavy use of tear gas sprays and a brutal arrest of 37 people.
+One of the riot policemen (MAT, Units for the Reinstatement of Order), Athanassios Melistas, shot a 15-year-old anarchist, Michalis Kaltezas, in the back of the head, killing him instantly and sparking large riots in Athens and Thessaloniki and the occupation of the University of Athens's Chemistry Department.
+Police forces entered the university the next morning after receiving permission from the Commission of University Asylum, whose president was Dean Michalis Stathopoulos.
+There was a heavy use of tear gas and a brutal arrest of 37 people.
 The anarchist movement staged demonstrations with thousands of participants in Athens.
-In retaliation against Melistas, the Marxist-Leninist Revolutionary Organization 17 November killed Nikolaos Georgakopoulos and injured fourteen other MAT (riot police) officers in a 1985 bus bombing.
+In retaliation against Melistas, the Marxist-Leninist Revolutionary Organization 17 November killed Nikolaos Georgakopoulos and injured fourteen other MAT officers in a 1985 police bus bombing.

-The anarchists proposals were in contrast to the legalistic approach of the Greek Communist Party which at the time was enjoying parliamentary participation, with Exarcheia was increasingly perceived as becoming a no-go zone for police as clashes occurred merely with the sight of officers.
+The anarchists proposals were in contrast to the legalistic approach of the Greek Communist Party, which at the time was enjoying parliamentary participation.
+Exarcheia became increasingly perceived as a no-go zone for police, as clashes occurred merely with the sight of officers.

-Alternative media and punk subcultures proliferated anarchist thought among Greek youth in the 1980s and 1990s.
-This collectively owned media spread messages against neoliberalism, reactionary populism, liberal democracy, and the state.
-By the late 1980s, anarchism had turned towards a broader spectrum of issues: gender inequalities, patriarchy, racism towards immigrants, and ethnic minority repression (Slavic and Turkish).
+Alternative media and punk subcultures proliferated anarchist thought among Greek youth in the 1980s and 1990s, spreading messages against neoliberalism, reactionary populism, liberal democracy, and the state.
+By the late 1980s, anarchism had turned towards a broader spectrum of issues: gender inequalitiy, patriarchy, racism towards immigrants, and ethnic minority repression (Slavic and Turkish).
 Anarchist squats emerged in this era, among which Villa Amalia and Villa Lela Karagianni were the most prominent.